Fun Painting and Drawing Activity for Preschoolers

 Instructions for a painting activity

-Mix the colors with a brush or fingers!
-If you make this a finger painting activity, you can get some great tips for finger painting from No Time for Flash Cards.
+- If this is intended as a finger painting activity, get some great tips for finger painting from No Time for Flash Cards.

-3. Draw on the painted canvas.
+Draw on the painted canvas with paint tools.

 - Since it was close to Valentine's Day when we did the activity, we made heart shapes for a Valentine theme!